omnetpp/docs.omnetpp.org/tictoc/index.md

 The nodes will do something simple: one of the nodes will create a packet, and the two nodes will keep passing the same packet back and forth.
 We'll call the nodes `tic` and `toc`.
-Later we'll gradually improve this model, introducing @opp features at each step.
+Later we'll gradually improve this model, introducing OMNeT++ features at each step.

 Here are the steps you take to implement your first simulation from scratch.

 ### 1.2 Setting up the project

-Start the @opp IDE by typing `omnetpp` in your terminal.
-(We assume that you already have a working @opp installation.
+Start the OMNeT++ IDE by typing `omnetpp` in your terminal.
+(We assume that you already have a working OMNeT++ installation.
 If not, please install the latest version, consulting the <i>Installation Guide</i> as needed.)
-Once in the IDE, choose <i>New -> @opp Project</i> from the menu.
+Once in the IDE, choose <i>New -> OMNeT++ Project</i> from the menu.

 <img src="images/newproject.png">